Frolic (instrumental): Advertisements

 "Frolic" has been used as background music for multiple advertisements.
 In 2008, "Frolic" was used in a political campaign by the Republican congressman Lee Terry.
-In the ad, which is entitled "Jim Esch Doesn't Care About Us", mocked the Democratic candidate challenging Terry.
-The whimsical nature of "Frolic", coupled with other images of idleness was used to imply that Esch would not be a proactive candidate.
+The ad, which is entitled Jim Esch Doesn't Care About Us, mocked the Democratic candidate challenging Terry.
+The whimsical nature of "Frolic", coupled with other images of idleness, was used to imply that Esch would not be a proactive candidate.
 "Frolic" was also featured in a 1990s advertisement created by a Californian bank and various European advertisements.

 Curb Your Enthusiasm

 Larry David decided to use "Frolic" as the theme for Curb Your Enthusiasm after hearing it in a bank advertisement.

 "Frolic" is used as the opening and closing theme song to Curb Your Enthusiasm, an American television series created by Larry David.
 However, the song is not listed in the show's credits.
 Curb Your Enthusiasm regularly uses Italian classical pieces for incidental music, with some songs originating from the same music library as "Frolic".
 These other songs include "The Puzzle" and "Amusement", both of which were composed by Franco Micalizzi.

 David came across the song being used in the advertisement for the Californian bank.
 He decided to use the song for Curb Your Enthusiasm to serve as relief from the show's often exaggerated themes.
 David first hired a composer to recreate the song he had heard in the ad, but due to issues with quality, the synthesised recording was not used.
-The production team decided to go and find the original song instead.
-Michelini was contacted for his permission to use the song in 2000, although David had seen the bank advertisement nearly four years prior.
+The production team decided to find the original song instead.
+Michelini was contacted for his permission to use the song in 2000, almost four years after David had seen the bank advertisement.
 (Note: David has stated also that this happened two years prior) Michelini gave his permission and gave HBO the rights to "Frolic".

 In "The Five-Foot Fence" (season 11, episode 1), "Frolic" is a part of the episode's plot.
 As part of the plot, Michelini has a guest appearance conducting a live orchestra at a concert.
 David, alongside Albert Brooks, attends the concert at the episode's end.
 The orchestra then plays "Frolic", signalling the end of the episode.

 Structure and music

 "Frolic" is commonly seen as being connected to circus music.
 This connotation comes from the rhythms and instruments (specifically tuba and mandolin) used in the song by Michelini.
-Additional inspiration comes from the bossa nova, which can be heard in the harmony of the song.
+Additional inspiration comes from bossa nova, which can be heard in the harmony of the song.

 The song uses an unusual combination of instruments: a tuba, mandolin, piano and banjo.
 The tuba, which has connotations of humour and the circus, features heavily in the song's texture.
 Other instruments are used in the piece as effects, including slide whistle and bass drum.

 The song's melody is played on a mandolin and features a downward-moving chromatic line atop various seventh chords, which also move downwards.
 The harmony used in "Frolic" reflects the whimsical nature of the music; according to Paul Christiansen, a musicologist specialising in music for advertisements: